Meet Sex Education's Viv: Rookie actress Chinenye Ezeudu takes centre stage in season 2

 Viv is introduced in season 2 as one of the best and brightest kids at Moordale and has a bright academic future ahead of her but there's a problem.

-While she may be top of the class in schoolwork, Viv is very much bottom of the ladder when it comes to love and relationships.
+While she may be top of the class in schoolwork and a leading light on Moordale's quiz team, Viv is very much bottom of the ladder when it comes to love and relationships. .

-Viv will no doubt be a key patient for Otis and Maeve's sex clinic when Sex Education returns.

 Casting a total rookie as Viv, in the form of Chinenye Ezeudu is certainly a risk from Netflix but unearthing talent has been something of a speciality from the streaming service in recent years.